 - Warranty registration

-- Extended warranty/service plan documents
+- Extended warranty or service plan documents

-- Installation certification (for built-in units)
+- Installation documentation (for built-in units)

 Service Records: